opensearch-project/documentation-website/_security/configuration/best-practices.md

 Although it requires a bit more effort at the beginning, it provides you with all the flexibility needed to set up SSL/TLS in the most secure and performant way.

 ### Enable SSL/TLS for node and REST layer traffic

 The SSL/TLS is enabled by default for transport layer which is used by node to node communication.
 The SSL/TLS on REST layer is disabled by default.

-The setting needed to enable encryption on the REST layer is `plugins.security.ssl.http.enabled: true` Additional configuration options, like specifying paths to certificates, keys and certificate authority files are available at [Configuring TLS certificates]({{site.url}}{{site.baseurl}}/security/configuration/tls/)
+The following setting is required to enable encryption at REST layer: `plugins.security.ssl.http.enabled: true`

+Additional configuration options, like specifying paths to certificates, keys and certificate authority files are available at [Configuring TLS certificates]({{site.url}}{{site.baseurl}}/security/configuration/tls/)

 ### Replace all demo certificates with your own PKI
-The certificates that get generated when initializing OpenSearch cluster with `install_demo_configuration.sh` are not suitable for production.
-These should be replaced as soon as possible with your own certificates.
+The certificates generated when initializing OpenSearch cluster with `install_demo_configuration.sh` are not suitable for production.
+These should be replaced with your own certificates.

 There are many ways to create your own certificates and certificate authority.
 One approach can be using `openssl` described in detail in [Generating self-signed certificates]({{site.url}}{{site.baseurl}}/security/configuration/generate-certificates/), alternatively there are tools available online which can simplify the certificate creation process.